Research Training Fellowships 2027 Call For Proposals

 - any indirect costs such as administrative or other overheads imposed by the University or other Institution

-- costs associated with advertising and recruitment of staff
+- costs associated with advertising and recruitment of staff and visa costs

 - apprenticeship levy